AttilaNagyDev/password_generator_tk/README.md

 + Symbols

-Once you picked from these types of characters and set the length, click on the `Generate Password` button to generate a new password.
+Once you picked from these types of characters and set the length, click on the `Generate New Password` button to generate a new password.

 Now the password that you can see in the program is also available from your clipboard, so you can paste it anywhere to use.